benardamorkoc/foxclaims-api/README.md

 ## 🔐 Available Permissions

-The following permissions are available in the members' permission map:
+The following permissions are available in the member's permission map:

 ### Roles
 - `"role"` - Player's role in the claim (`"owner"`, `"member"`)